neerajnj10/uber-datascience_challenge/uber-data_science.md

 - The last insight is that from our model, which was developed and iterated over 50 trees, it was found that root tree belonged to the average distance traveled by  the user over.
 From the tree, we examined that if it is more than 1.1 or closer and city is "King's landing", uber has a better chance of retaining the customer, if the city is wetterell but for average distance of more than 2.71 and sign_up date is early, there is extremely fair chance of retaining the user with uber and maing travel longer.
 In addition, if the average rating by driver is more than 4.05 on average, and phone is iphone, and if the use is traveling King's, user retention is positive.

-- There are severla otehr inisghts that could be obtained from the model, and visualization, however these are prdominantley the important points for coniseration for uber to improve customer retention and business.
+- There are several other insights that could be obtained from the model, and visualization, however these are prdominantley the important points for coniseration for uber to improve customer retention and business.